thecasper2/health_dashboard/README.md

 when `docker-compose up -d` is run.
 The output of the tests will be shown as the last step in the command line.
 2) If you wish to run the tests manually, you must:
-	a) Ensure you have installed the necessary R packages in accordance with the section [ Install Packages ](#install_packages)
+	- Ensure you have installed the necessary R packages in accordance with the section [ Install Packages ](#install_packages)
-	b) From the command line, when you are in the root directory of this repository, run the command: `R -e "testthat::test_dir('health/tests')"`
+	- From the command line, when you are in the root directory of this repository, run the command: `R -e "testthat::test_dir('health/tests')"`